Matthias Flacius: Impact and aftermath

 Flacius' life was eventful in a turbulent epoch.
 He represents in some sense a move in the direction of the scientific study of church history in the modern sense and similarly of hermeneutics, though no doubt his impelling motive was not dispassionate but polemical, namely to prove the false premises of Roman Catholicism.
-His characteristic formula, historia est fundamentum doctrinae, is better understood now than in his own day.
+His characteristic formula, historia est fundamentum doctrinae ("History is the foundation of teaching"), is better understood now than in his own day.

 According to Emil Petru Rațiu, the Moldovan president of the Andrei Glavina Cultural Association of the Istro-Romanians, Flacius could have been an ethnic Istro-Romanian.
 He based these claims on the fact that there used to be a notorious Istro-Romanian presence in Labin during the times in which Flacius lived, in the surname of his father ("Vlacich", which could originate from "Vlach" and have been Latinized as "Flacius") and other arguments.

 Family life

 In 1545, while at Wittenberg, Flacius married a pastor's daughter.
 He had twelve children with his first wife before she died in 1564.
 He remarried the same year in Regensburg and had six more children with his second wife.
 His son Matthias Flacius Junior was professor of logic and medicine at Rostock.